General: Where can I go for training or user guides?

 -

-Who will use the Absence module?
+All employees: Who will use the Time and Absence module?

 The Absence module in Voyager will replace the current TRS system and all ETSU employees will use it to manage their time off and review their absence balances.
 Leave requests will also be submitted through the Absence module in Voyager, in a process similar to the current one in TRS.
 Full-time employees will continue to earn sick and annual leave at the same accrual rates as they do now.